StackVista/stackstate-docs/setup/agent/centos.md

 ## Overview

 The StackState Agent can be installed on CentOS.
-It runs checks that collect data from external systems and push this to StackState using the [StackState Agent StackPack](/stackpacks/integrations/agent.md).
+It runs checks that collect data from external systems and push this to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).

-The Agent is open source and the code is available on github at [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).
+The StackState Agent is open source, code is available on github at [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ## Setup